Nobody said it was easy,

 It was well into the night and the only light emitting was from a single white candle Helen had lit and placed to the stone floor.

-Soft breezes began to whistle calmly between small minute crevices of stone, high above from broken window panes lining the chapel walls.
-The oak wooden benches sat alone, quiet.
-Like shadows of friends and family members that wanted to comfort away the pain, but not with words because nothing one could say could ease the pain, but with an embrace.
+Slow passing air continued to crawl calmly between small minute crevices of stone, high above from broken window panes lining the chapel walls.
+The tattered oak wooden benches sat alone, quiet, like shadows of friends and family members that wanted to comfort away the pain, but not with words because nothing one could say could ease the pain, but with an embrace.

 She stood alone in a world that needed such honest and compassionate people.
 The world is better for it.
 The world is better with it.